Simmered Daikon Radish with Chicken

 Instructions

-- Slice off both ends of the daikon radish.
-Rinse and scrub under tap water.
-Pat dry and use a peeler to peel off the outer skin.
-Dice it to cube shape, about 1 to 1 ½ -inch cubes.
+- PREPARE DAIKON: Slice off both ends of the daikon radish.
+Rinse and scrub the turnip under tap water.
+Pat dry and use a peeler to peel off the thin outer skin.
+Dice it into cubes, about 1 to 1 ½ -inch thick.

-- Preheat a large stir-fry pan or Dutch oven over medium heat until it feels warm when placing your palm near the surface, about 2-3 inches away.
-Add the oil, chicken, ginger, and 1 tsp salt.
+- SAUTE CHICKEN: Preheat a 4-quart Dutch oven or a wok pan with a lid over medium heat until it feels warm.
+Add the oil, chicken, ginger, and salt.
 Saute over medium-high heat for about 3 minutes.

-- Add stock, daikon radish, and mushrooms.
-Make sure the radish cubes are in contact with the liquid.
+- STOCK, DAIKON, MUSHROOMS: Add stock, daikon radish, and mushrooms.
+Distribute the radish evenly and make sure the pieces are in contact with the liquid.
 Cover with a lid and bring it to boil, about 3-4 minutes.

-- Season with yuzu juice and coconut aminos.
+- SEASON & THICKEN: Season with yuzu juice and soy sauce.
 Stir the slurry one more time before adding it to the pot.
 Gently toss for 30 seconds to thicken the sauce.
-Off heat, taste and add more salt, if desired.
+Turn off the heat, taste and add more salt, if needed.

 Notes